Risk Assessment

 Making the Decision

-With answers to all three questions, you can make an informed decision.
+With answers to all three questions, you have four options:

-Proceed as planned: Low exposure, clear detection mechanisms, acceptable failure impact, strong benefit.
+Proceed: Low exposure, clear detection, acceptable failure impact, strong benefit.

 Pilot first: High exposure warrants testing with limited scope before broader rollout.